 A major emphasis in Middle School at Briarcrest focuses on spiritual life.
 Weekly Chapel Programs are designed to give our students an opportunity to worship together.
 Generally, our Middle School Praise Band will lead the student body in 2-3 praise songs prior to the introduction of our weekly speaker.
 Each year, the Middle School choose a “theme” around which our speakers try to fashion their remarks.

-Our Middle School Praise Band, led by Michael Parsons and Justin Pepper, allow students gifted in vocal and instrument music to display their skills in a manner that both glorifies God and helps lead others in worship.
+Our Middle School Praise Band, led by Michael Parsons, Skip Quinn, and Justin Pepper, allow students gifted in vocal and instrument music to display their skills in a manner that both glorifies God and helps lead others in worship.

 Fall Retreats are designed to give our students opportunities (early in the school year) to meet new friends, to fellowship together with each other and with their teachers, to set goals, and to worship both individually and collectively.
 These retreats are held each September.
-The 6th graders travel to The Country Place in Moscow, TN, the 7th Graders travel to “For the Kingdom” in North Memphis, and the 8th grade class travels to Victory Ranch in Bolivar, TN.
+The 6th and 7th grade retreats are held at The Grove at Red Oak Lake in Cordova, Tennessee, while the 8th grade class travels to Victory Ranch in Bolivar, TN.

 See You At The Pole